How to Apply

 In addition to the items listed above, IMG applicants are also required to submit the ECFMG Certification.

-Non-U.S. citizens must posess a Permanent Resident Card or an appropriate educational visa prior to starting a postgraduate medical education program.
+Non-U.S. citizens must possess a Permanent Resident Card or an appropriate educational visa prior to starting a postgraduate medical education program.
 UCSF sponsors J1 visas and H1B visa transfers.
 H1B visa transfers must be pre-approved by the UCSF Office of Graduate Medical Education for applicants who already hold an H1B, F1 or OPT.
 More information is available at the UCSF International Students and Scholars Office.

 Due to the passage of California Senate Bill SB 798, international applicants no longer need to submit the Postgraduate Training Authorization Letter (PTAL) when applying to California-based programs.
 Our program does not require international applicants to submit the PTAL.